Antal Csárdi

 Antal Csárdi (born in Budapest on 8 November 1976) is a Hungarian entrepreneur and politician.
-He is a member of National Assembly of Hungary.
-In the 2018 parliamentary election he was elected a member of the National Assembly, and is currently the individual Member of Parliament for the Downtown, Castle District and partly Ferencváros and Józsefváros.
+He was a member of National Assembly of Hungary from 2018 to 2026.
+In the 2018 parliamentary election he was elected a member of the National Assembly, and he served as the individual Member of Parliament for the Downtown, Castle District and partly Ferencváros and Józsefváros.